 The analysis of the tax and transfer policy also includes studies of their effects on the behaviour of individuals or firms, using a wide spectrum of evaluation methods.

-« New tools to simulate the French tax and benefit system » Motivation: This project aims at developing a new microsimulation tool of the French tax and benefit (…)Read more
+Motivation: This project aims at developing a new microsimulation tool of the French tax and benefit system based on extensive administrative data.
+The underlying motivation is that (…)Read more

-« Labour market responses to taxes: a structural approach » Motivation: Fiscal policy has been used for more than twenty years in France with the objective to foster (…)Read more
+Motivation: Fiscal policy has been used for more than twenty years in France with the objective to foster employment of low-wage workers.
+Meanwhile, the average tax burden (…)Read more

 « The Impact of Social Security Contributions on Earnings: Evidence from administrative data in France, Germany, the Netherlands and the UK » Motivation: Incidence of social security contributions, (…)Read more